Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 View from the Shortcut at Kolsay Lake

-Back on the van, it was about an hour to Kaindy Lake.
-To reach the lake, we switched buses to a Soviet Era UAZ minibus.
-The road is extremely rough and it takes almost an hour to go 12 km.
-Three times, the UAZ had to drive through the river.
+Back in the van, it was about an hour to Kaindy Lake.
+To reach the lake area, we switched from our regular van to a Soviet-era UAZ minibus.
+The road to Kaindy Lake was extremely rough, and it took almost an hour to go 12 km.
+Three times, the UAZ had to drive through a river.

-If you get motion sickness, bring medication—the vehicle bounces all over and there’s no air conditioning.
-It didn’t help that the driver blasted loud music the entire ride.
+If you get motion sickness, bring medication.
+The vehicle bounced all over, there was no air conditioning, and the driver played loud music the entire ride.
+It was memorable, but not exactly comfortable.

 Fording the River